Foam cell: Degradation

 Foam cell degradation or more specifically the breakdown of esterified cholesterols, is facilitated by a number of efflux receptors and pathways.
 Esterified cholesterol from cytoplasmic liquid droplets are once again hydrolyzed to free cholesterol by acid cholesterol esterase.
 Free cholesterol can then be secreted from the macrophage by the efflux to ApoA1 and ApoE discs via the ABCA1 receptor.
 This pathway is usually used by modified or pathological lipoproteins like AcLDL, OxLDL and βVLDL.
 FC can also be transported to a recycling compartment through the efflux to ApoA1 containing HDLs (high density lipoproteins) via aqueous diffusion or transport through the SR-B1 or ABCG1 receptors.
 While this pathway can also be used by modified lipoproteins, LDL derived cholesterol can only use this pathway to excrete FC.
 The differences in excretory pathways between types of lipoproteins is mainly a result of the cholesterol being segregated into different areas.

 Infectious diseases

 Foamy macrophages are also found in diseases caused by pathogens that persist in the body, such as Chlamydia, Toxoplasma, or Mycobacterium tuberculosis.
 In tuberculosis (TB), bacterial lipids disable macrophages from pumping out excess LDL, causing them to turn into foam cells around the TB granulomas in the lung.
 The cholesterol forms a rich food source for the bacteria.
 As the macrophages die, the mass of cholesterol in the center of the granuloma becomes a cheesy substance called caseum.
+HIV can also cause an increase in differentiation of macrophages into a foam cell phenotype which is linked to the NLRP3 inflammasome and increased levels of cytokines IL-1β and IL-18.